frainfreeze/tundra/README.md

 I recommend you to keep the block on the top of the file.
 See [pandoc documentation](https://pandoc.org/MANUAL.html#extension-yaml_metadata_block) for more details.

+## Customize
+To change index page simply edit this readme or configure `tundra.sh` to point at your index.md file.
+See configuration above.

+To make new blog posts add source files to posts folder.

+Run `./tundra.sh -h` to see available options.

+Todo: custom themes, custom page layout.

 ## Roadmap
-- index and about page
-- make switches actually work, sigh
-- build ~~index and~~ about page independently
+**v0.3**
+- standalone pages
-- custom css for index and about page
+- custom css for index/standalone pages
 - navigation

-- tags
-- ~~documentation~~
-- ~~demo page~~
-- ~~fancy css template~~
-- docs folder option
+**v0.4**
+- multiple i/o formats support
 - publications
-    - tex
-    - pdf
 - tidy up basic css

+**v0.5**
+- output to docs folder option(for gh pages)
-- tidy up fancy css
+- tidy up bootstrap css

+**v0.6**
+- fancy css (spectre?)
+- documentation
+- tags support

 ## License
 Public domain.